Malk97sc/Image_Denoising/README.md

 ### Specific

-- Implement and evaluate models based on Convolutional Neural Networks (CNNs), LIKE DnCNN and NAFNet.
+- Implement and evaluate models based on Convolutional Neural Networks (CNNs), like DnCNN and NAFNet.

 - Integrate variants of these models that incorporate attention mechanisms.